jorgecreyesm/Portfolio/Excel_Projects/local_housing/README.md

 ## Key Findings

-- All five cities peaked in **mid-2022** then corrected through 2023 as rates rose
+- All five cities were in a correction phase entering 2023 following the 2022 rate hikes
-- **Los Banos** saw the largest decline from peak (-6.44%) reflecting its Bay Area commuter exposure
+- **Los Banos** had the highest median sale prices and the steepest volume declines, reflecting Bay Area commuter demand sensitivity
-- **Atwater** showed the fastest stabilization, recovering to within 0.29% of its peak by early 2026
+- **Atwater** showed the fastest stabilization across the period
-- **Hilmar and Livingston** peaked later (early 2025) and are driven more by local agricultural employment than Bay Area spillover
+- **Hilmar and Livingston** are driven more by local agricultural employment than Bay Area spillover, resulting in different inventory patterns
-- As of early 2026, most cities are stabilizing with modest upward momentum
+- As of early 2026, market activity across all five cities is trending toward stabilization

 ---

 ## Requirements

 - Microsoft Excel (2019+ or Microsoft 365)
-- Python 3.x + `pandas` for data prep (optional — cleaned CSVs are included)
+- Python 3.x + `pandas` for data prep (optional — cleaned CSV is included)